RMLL/rmll2013-graphics/README.md

 If you add any resource found on the net:

-* Make sure it's free for usage & modifications (e.g. CC-BY, *-SA, *-NC, **not** *-ND)
+* Make sure it's free for usage & modifications (e.g. CC-BY, *-SA, *-NC, __not__ *-ND)

 * Make sure to track from where it comes and what will be the attribution text to add somewhere if we use that image.
-For that, create a text file with the same name as the resource
+  For that, create a text file with the same name as the resource.

 Sources: